noordean/inverted-index-api/README.md

   - fileName (Optional): The document you want to search from
   - searchTerms: The words you are searching.
 It can be an array of words

-The API can also be tested with the hosted version at ```not available yet url``` by following exactly the above steps.
+The API can also be tested with the hosted version at ```https://inverted-api.herokuapp.com``` by following exactly the above steps.

 ### Note:
 A valid index has a similar structure with the following: